RuralGig/airspace-jekyll/_posts/2018-04-01-fccs-blurry-vision-satellite-broadband.md

 ---
 layout: post
-title: "FCCs Blurry Vision if Satellite Broadband"
+title: "FCCs Blurry Vision of Satellite Broadband"
 author: "Julie Cowie"
 ---
 The following article sheds some light on the how the FCC views Satellite Broadband.